Did you know that you can gain even more contacts and grow your email list through LinkedIn?

 Engage more on your own LinkedIn page.
 This makes it more evident that you are active and there is a person behind the screen.
 It helps you engage in a more meaningful way and generate leads.
 If someone has liked or commented on one of your posts, make sure to follow up with a reply as well.

-Continue to engage with your connections by liking, sharing, commenting, and posting with different materials.
+Continue to engage with your connections by liking, sharing, commenting, and posting different materials.
 This is a great way to find something in common with a prospect.

 Once you have crafted a great network of like-minded people you’re able to get started gathering your list of contacts that you’d like to reach out to.
 Start by segmenting your list and drafting a template that seems personal to each segment.
 Then you’re able to send your list a message and be able to explain your product or service while also providing them a link to your site and subscribe list to get further updates.